splunk/docker-swarm-splunk-hf/README.md

 The set of included stage items attempts to get you on your feet with this process as soon as possible.
 These are configurations we consider standard and reasonable for almost all instances.

+### Mounts and volumes

+Many use cases of heavy forwarders require some form of persistent storage for checkpoints.
+You get full control of mounts defined for your built image and deployed service.

+Similar to "stage items", you are given two standard variables to use: `common_volumes` (intended for `group_vars`) and `host_volumes` (intended for `host_vars`).

+Each item in the `_volumes` list is a dictionary, with this set of keys:

+    host_volumes:
+      - name: <name of volume>
+        path: <path to be mounted on the container>
+        mount_type: image_volume|service_volume|service_bind
+        # optional volume_type.  leave unset for "normal" docker volumes.
+        # requires additional configuration for nfs or other drivers.
+        #volume_type:
+        owner: <owner of the mounted location>
+        group: <group of the mounted location>

+#### volumes_mounted_forwarder

+The `volumes_mounted_forwarder` image definition has this volume definition:

+    host_volumes:
+      # create a bind mount to see how the container can be made aware of specific host data
+      - mount_type: service_bind
+        source: /etc/hosts
+        target: "{{ splunk_home }}/host_etc_hosts"

+      # create a persistent volume for $SPLUNK_HOME/var
+      # note that if your swarm nodes don't have a common storage path, this likely needs to be NFS
+      # or it's only persistent per node, and not across all nodes
+      - mount_type: service_volume
+        name: volumes_mounted_forwarder_service_volume
+        path: "{{ splunk_home }}/var"

+The second volume enables persistent storage for $SPLUNK_HOME/var.
+This allows logging and checkpointing to survive between runs of the container.

 ### Time to build!

 Now that we've discussed the components of the image definition, let's actually build the sample inventory.